Ballots for in-person, curbside early voting available in Dubuque County

 Ballots are available for in-person early voting in the June 2 primary.

-In-person voting will be limited to curbside voting at the Dubuque County Election Annex, 75 Locust St. in Dubuque, according to a press release from Dubuque County Auditor Denise Dolan.
+In-person voting will be limited to curbside voting at Dubuque County Election Annex, 75 Locust St. in Dubuque, according to a press release.

-The release states that voters may call 563-587-3870, ext.
-1980, upon arriving at the annex and staff will help them cast their ballot while remaining in their vehicle.
+Voters should call 563-587-3870, ext.
+1980, upon arriving at the annex, and staff will help them cast their ballot while remaining in their vehicle.

 Voters are encouraged to cast their ballots by mail because of social-distancing and other requirements prompted by the coronavirus pandemic.

 All registered voters have received forms to request an absentee ballot be mailed to them.
-Voters may complete the request form, sign it and mail it back to the Dubuque County office no later than 5 p.m.
-May 22.
-The voter will receive a ballot and a postage-paid envelop.
+Voters can complete the request form, sign it and mail it back no later than 5 p.m.
+May 22 in order to receive a ballot and a postage-paid envelope.

 Completed ballots must be postmarked no later than June 1.